+- Patrols in Parks The number of ACO park patrols is on an upward trend.
 Some patrols are initiated (i.e., done proactively) by ACOs; others are triggered by requests for service from City Parks, Recreation, and Culture staff.
 Whether initiated by ACOs or requested by City staff, the patrols are undertaken to address dog-related issues.
 The potential for dog-related incidents, and the need for enhanced ACO presence and enforcement, increase when dogs and people mix in shared spaces such as parks.
 As the City's population grows, so too does the population of dogs, as well as the potential for dog-human interaction.
-This potential peaks during warm months when the numbers of people and dogs in public areas are at their highest points.

-- Dog Licences The number of dog licences sold in the City has fluctuated somewhat over the past four years, from a low of 6,830 to a high of 8,960.
-Based on estimates of the percentage of households with dogs, these licence numbers point to an average licencing rate of slightly over 50%.
-Put differently, only about 50% of dogs in Nanaimo are licenced. - Dogs Without Licences In each of the past four years ACOs have reported an average of 475 incidents of dog owners being stopped for not having licenced their dogs.
+This potential peaks during warm months when the numbers of people and dogs in public areas are at their highest points. - Dog Licences The number of dog licences sold in the City has fluctuated somewhat over the past four years, from a low of 6,830 to a high of 8,960.
+Based on estimates of the percentage of households with dogs, these licence numbers point to an average licencing rate of approximately 52%.
+Put differently, only about 52% of dogs in Nanaimo are licenced. - Dogs Without Licences In each of the past four years ACOs have reported an average of 475 incidents of dog owners being stopped for not having licenced their dogs.
 In many of these cases, ACOs issued warnings in place of tickets to dog owners. - Bylaw Violations (Other Animals) ACOs deal with a low number of bylaw violations each year related to animals other than dogs.
 This finding may reflect, in part, the reality that Nanaimo, as a growing urban centre, has declining numbers of livestock, bees, poultry, and other non-pet animals.
 Alternatively, it may reflect the need to focus limited resources on issues other than those involving other animals. - Deceased Animals Nanaimo's ACOs spend a considerable amount of time removing animal carcasses from public lands, and disposing of the carcasses (see "deceased animals taken to morgue").
 Time spent in 2018 was particularly high because of a hemorrhagic disease that impacted feral rabbits in that year.
 The low numbers in Figure 2.2 for deceased dogs and deceased cats highlight the fact that the vast majority of deceased animals are wildlife (e.g., deer, rabbits).
 Nanaimo is somewhat unique in assigning responsibility for all animal carcasses to ACOs.
-In many if not most centres, responsibility for either all animals, or for animals other than cats and dogs, falls to public works crews. - Animals Impounded The number of animals impounded each year has remained relatively stable since 2016.
-At an average value of 283, the number is not considered problematic compared to other centres.
+In many centres, responsibility for either all animals, or for animals other than cats and dogs, falls to public works crews or separate contractors.